 By age 6, kids can usually follow a series of 3 commands in a row.
 By age 10, most kids can follow 5 commands in a row.
 Children who struggle with this may "act out" instead of asking for help.

 School Age Brains are learning about expectations and rules so they may test boundaries to figure out what this means.
 School Age Brains can understand consequences- “if this… then that."

-So, Teen Brains can easily "feel bored" because it's harder for them to feel that happy/excited "rush."
-But, when teens DO get a rush of dopamine, it feels really great.
-This may lead teens to seek out novelty (and also risk-taking behavior or drug use.)
+That's one reason that Teen Brains can easily "feel bored" ... it's actually harder for them to feel that happy/excited "rush."
+But watch out!
+Because when teens DO get a rush of dopamine, they get a lot and it feels really great.
+This might be why teens are so eager to try new things.
+Unfortunately, it may also lead teens to seek out risk-taking behavior or drug use.